csjcode/solutions-architect-metrics-cheatsheet/README.md

   * A = 1-F ≈ 1-f(1-a)<sup>s+1</sup>
   * where s = spare components, F= failure modes, a= availability (in %)
   * ex: 99.5% availability, with two spares the workload’s availability is A ≈ 1 − (1)(1−.995)3 = 99.9999875% availability
+  * Illustrates the significant impact of redundancy on improving system availability.
+By integrating spare components, the system's resilience against failures is markedly enhanced, driving availability figures closer to the ideal 100%.
+It quantifies the benefit of redundancy in minimizing downtime, essential for critical systems where continuity is paramount.
 * **Mean Time to Failure (MTTF)**
   * Average time until a component fails.
   * total uptime / number of any failures.
+  * Assessing the reliability of non-repairable systems and components.
+It provides a measure of the expected lifetime of a system, guiding maintenance schedules and informing the design of robust systems that maximize operational lifespan, thereby reducing replacement costs and downtime.
 * **Mean Time Between Critical Failures (MTBCF)**
   * total uptime / number of critical failures.
+  * Helps in prioritizing improvements and redundancies for components that are most impactful on overall system stability and performance.
 * **Mean Time to Data Loss (MTTDL)**
   * Average time before data loss.
   * MTTDL = (1 - Annualized Rate of Data Loss) / Annualized Rate of Data Loss
   * Annualized Rate of Data Loss = (Total Data Stored) x (Data Loss Rate)
+  * Assesses the effectiveness of data protection strategies.
+It enables organizations to gauge the robustness of their data backup, replication, and recovery solutions, ensuring that data loss incidents are exceedingly rare and manageable within operational risk tolerances.
 * **Recovery Time (RT)**
   *  TTR + MTTD + MTTI + MTTRM, where TTR is Time to Respond.
+  * Quantifies the significant reliability boost provided by redundant components, illustrating how spare parts can drastically reduce the system's overall failure rate.
+For designing highly available systems where downtime is nearly unacceptable, guiding the strategic implementation of redundancy to meet stringent availability targets.
 * **Mean Recovery Time (MRT)**
   * Average time it takes to recover from a failure.
   * MRT = ∑RT / Number of incidents
+  * A holistic measure of the system's resilience, indicating the effectiveness of recovery strategies over time.
+It aids in benchmarking and improving recovery processes, aiming to minimize the impact of failures on operations.
 * **Mean Time to Detect (MTTD)**
   * Average time it takes to detect a failure.
   * MTTD = ∑time taken to detect incidents / Number of incidents.
+  * For improving monitoring and alerting systems, MTTD measures the responsiveness to initial failure signs.
+Lowering MTTD means faster recognition of issues, enabling quicker response to prevent escalation.
 * **Mean Time to Identify (MTTI)**
   * Average time it takes to identify a failure.
   * MTTI = ∑time taken to identify incidents / Number of incidents.
+  * Highlights the effectiveness of diagnostic processes and tools in pinpointing the causes of incidents.
+Reducing MTTI is key to accelerating recovery efforts by quickly understanding the nature of a failure.
 * **Mean Time to Remediate (MTTRM)**
   * Average time it takes to fix a failure.
   * ∑time taken to remediate incidents / Number of incidents.
+  * Focuses on the repair phase, assessing how swiftly a system can be returned to its fully operational state after a failure.
+It's critical for continuous improvement efforts aimed at reducing repair times and enhancing system reliability.
 * **Mean Time to Resolve (MTTR)**
   * Average time it takes to resolve a failure.
   * MTTR = ∑time taken to resolve incidents / Number of incidents.